About Our Community

 Kollel Institute of Greater Detroit

-The city has several kollelim for full time learning including Yeshiva Beis Yehuda Kollel in the Yeshiva Beis Yehuda Building in Southfield; Yeshiva G’dola Ateres Mordechai in Oak Park, the community Kollel Institute on Lincoln Road in Oak Park, and Beth Tefilo Emanuel Tikvah in Southfield.
+The city has several kollelim for full time learning including Yeshiva Beis Yehuda Kollel in the Yeshiva Beis Yehuda Building in Southfield; Yeshiva G’dola Ateres Mordechai in Oak Park, the community Kollel Institute and the DBN Kollel, both on Lincoln Road in Oak Park, and Beth Tefilo Emanuel Tikvah in Southfield.

 The Beis Din of Greater Detroit is operated by the Vaad HaRabbonim / Council of Orthodox Rabbis, located at 18877 West 10 Mile Road, Southfield, MI 48075, or visit www.cordetroit.com.